-Lexington Law does acknowledge the possibility of items possibly recurring on your credit report after concluding their work.
+Lexington Law acknowledges the possibility of items possibly reoccurring on your credit report upon concluding their work.

 How Long Does the Company Take To Repair Your Credit?

-The company does not make any guarantees or estimates as to the time it takes to repair your credit.
+Lexington Law does not offer upfront guarantees or estimates as to the time it may take to repair your credit.

 As every customer’s case is unique, the length for each individual case may vary.

-However, Lexington Law will begin working on your credit repair services as soon as possible after receiving the initial retainer.
+However, Lexington Law will begin working on your credit repair service as soon as possible upon sign-up.

 Is there a Couples, Family or Active Military Discount?

-Lexington Law does offer a Family discount.
-If you sign up a friend or family member within 72 hours of your original signup, each party (you and your referred member) will receive 50% off their first work fee.
+Lexington Law offers a Family discount.
+If you sign up a family or household member within 72 hours of your original sign-up, each party (you and your referred member) will receive 50% off their first work fee.

 What are Lexington Law’s hours?